AriFordsham/GHCWiki/prim-bool.md

 Unnecessary branches could be eliminated by introducing primitive logical operators AND, OR and NOT (they will be denoted as `||#`, `&&#` and `not#` respectively).
 These operators would be strict and treat their logical parameters as unboxed integers (`1#` for `True` and `0#` for `False`).
 Result would be produced by using low-level bitwise operations.
 This means that if logical operators were chained together like in a given example only the final result would have to be inspected and thus only one branch would be necessary.

+Note (Jan Stolarek): My first thought was that introducing primitve logical operators will require changing `Bool` data type to a primitive unboxed version.
+This might not be the case.
+Please treat two solution apporaches as possibly wrong.

 ### First approach